 Alison was elected to the role of Police and Crime Commissioner in 2016, following on from Commodore Tony Hogg who was the inaugural post-holder.

 ‘It’s been quite a journey to get to this position.
 Then to get elected by a very low turnout, which was really hard.
 There were only local elections in Plymouth and Exeter so getting the vote out and engaging people in what the priorities for police are – your mandate feels quite narrow.
-I was looking forward to [my election taking place during the] general election in 2020 but now that there’s been a snap election that won’t be happening.”
+I was looking forward to general election in 2020 but now that there’s been a snap election that won’t be happening.”

 Any role in politics at the moment is going to be a difficult one.
 Especially at a time where budgets are stretched and difficult decisions have to be made in all areas of local services.
 However, when I asked Alison about her biggest challenge in the role so far, it was more of a personal one.

 “I was under investigation for election spending, having been campaign manager for Kevin Foster.
 I was under investigation for a year over election fraud.
 The police and crime panel were calling for my resignation.
 I had just been elected, I was encouraged to enter through the back door at my swearing in ceremony because Channel 4 News wanted to get an interview about it all.